 2. Review the scholarship availability list here.
 Look at both the “Countywide” list and one under your school name if a school list exists (if no list is posted, your school does not have specified scholarship donors participating in this program).
 Find the scholarships you qualify for by comparing your GPA, SAT/ACT, community service hours etc. to the criteria listed.
 Please be aware – when you apply the computer program compares the scholarship criteria to your student record information and only the awards you qualify for will be displayed.

 3. Review the directions here.
 By reviewing the directions BEFORE you start, you will better understand the log-on and application completion process.
 When your application is complete and SUBMITTED, you are instructed to print the application IMMEDIATELY before closing the application window.
+Print an additional copy for your records.
 You will then attach all required documents and submit the packet to your school counselor by the date they set.
 Students who apply online, but do not follow through with a signed, hard copy submission will not be considered.

 4. Applicants must have their community service hours updated with their high school BEFORE they apply for a PEF scholarship.
 If you log-on to your application and find those hours are not correct when they populate, "SAVE" but DO NOT "SUBMIT" your application work, and report the incorrect information to your counselor.

 5. Student community service hours along with grades and test scores are pulled automatically from the PCSB student records system and cannot be changed manually on the application.
 Some awards have required minimum grades and service hours, and incorrect information in the student records system could disqualify a student from applying for applicable awards.
 If a student finds any populated information incorrect, they should NOT "SUBMIT" their application until the information is corrected.
 "SAVE" the application and go directly to your counselor and report the incorrect information.
 Do not re-enter the application until you know the correction has been made.